Who we are

 Many of these shipyard or builders ship models still survive today, centuries after the original ship sank or ran aground on some distant shore.
 These model ships are displayed in maritime museums around the world as reminders of days gone by of men of steel with their ships of wood.

-As this craft was handed down from generation to generation, model ship building developed into an art that is still practiced today by professionals and hobbyists alike.
+As this craft was handed down from generation to generation, model ship building developed into a form of Maritime Art that is still practiced today by professionals and hobbyists alike.
 Even though computer aided design and laser technology have found their way into model ship building, their application is limited.
 Ship Models are still meticulously handcrafted today as they were centuries ago.

-Today there is a great demand for high, or better known as museum quality ship models to be used as objects d’ art in the decors of private homes, lounges, studies, executive offices, boardrooms, hotel foyers, restaurants etc.
+Today there is a great demand for high, or better known as Museum Quality Ship Models to be used as objects d’ art in Nautical Decor of private homes, lounges, studies, executive offices, boardrooms, hotel foyers, restaurants etc.

 The only way to acquire a true Museum Quality ship model is to commission one directly from a reputable model builder.
 When you are working through an agent or dealer you can be assured that the price of your model ship will be vastly inflated.
 Some of these dealers buy their ship models, that are mass-produced in places like China and Mauritius, for next to nothing and then add on exorbitant mark-ups.
 At a glance these model ships might resemble a particular ship or replica but they do not stand up to one minute of scrutiny.
 They are inaccurate and have no collectors’ value.
 A guarantee of lowest prices is also a guarantee of lowest quality.